Use of chemical fertilisers to drive up cancer cases by 50% in 15 yrs: Amit Shah

 “Let’s make a beginning.
 It is a way shown by our vedas, puranas and it has been practised by our ancestors,” he added.
 Shah said Amul will set up laboratories in places that have higher concentration of farmers practising natural farming.
 “These laboratories will certify the soil and the agricultural produce and will provide the Amul brand to market the produce,” he added.

-Shah also unveiled a logo for natural farming for the Gujarat government and inaugurated a mobile application that will link Farmer-Producer Organisations (FPOs), farmers and customers for natural farming products.
+Shah also unveiled a logo for natural farming for the Gujarat government and inaugurated a mobile application that will link 100-odd Farmer-Producer Organisations (FPOs), farmers and customers of natural farming products.
+Besides, he launched an electric vehicle to transport natural farming products in Ahmedabad and Gandhinagar.

+The Union minister, who is on a two-day visit to Gujarat on the occasion of Makar Sankranti festival, visited Jagannath temple in Ahmedabad on Friday to offer prayers.

+Governor Devvrat, an advocate of natural farming, too shared his personal experiences with the farmers.
+He said natural farming not only helps cut down on water consumption in farms, but also helps to keep the soil moist and fertile.
+He advised the farmers not to burn crop residue and said it would lead to air pollution and turn the soil infertile.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines